brandonyen/fpga_piano/README.md

 ## Final Project: FPGA Piano
-Allows the FPGA to generate audio signals corresponding to musical notes when switches are pressed, which are output through the DAC as analog audio
+Allows the FPGA to generate audio signals corresponding to musical notes when switches are pressed, which are output through the DAC as analog audio.
+This is an extension of Lab 5.

  - dac_if module
    - Takes 16-bit parallel stereo data and converts it to the serial format required by the digital to analog converter
    - Same as Lab 5's dac_if